 Swiss Franc (CHF)

 The Swiss franc is the first currency to have a higher value than the US dollar, with 1 US dollar buying roughly 0.96 Swiss Franc.
-This is unsurprising, given that Switzerland is among the world’s most stable and prosperous countries.
+This is quite evident, as Switzerland is among the world’s most stable and prosperous countries.
 Along with the USD and JPY, it serves as a safe haven currency for investors during times of economic uncertainty.

 Due to its rigorous monetary regulations and low debt levels, the Swiss franc is also the world’s seventh most traded currency.
 It has gained a reputation as a safe bet whether trading or keeping currency.